nehagarg702/MoviesApp/README.md

 - View Movie Details: Tap on a movie to view detailed information, including a poster, title, and overview.
 - Pull-to-Refresh: Refresh the list of movies by pulling down on the screen.
 - Loading and Error States: Proper handling of loading and error states during network operations.
+- Dark Theme Support: The app supports a dark theme for a better user experience in low-light environments.
 - Dependency Injection with Koin: Simplifies dependency management and reduces boilerplate code.
 - Jetpack Compose: Utilizes a modern UI toolkit for building native UIs with a declarative approach.
 - MVVM Architecture: Ensures a clean separation of concerns, making the codebase more maintainable.